bruss22/FMG.Jinja.scripts/readme.md

 Rather than modifying multiple Jinja templates, deployment-specific information is centralized in 00-import.j2.
 The remaining templates consume this data to generate the appropriate FortiGate configuration.

+Outside of gui timeouts for admins and gui sessions.
 For most deployments, 00-import.j2 and valid meta-variables should be the only files that requires modification.

 ⸻